PostHog/posthog.com/contents/handbook/design/philosophy.md

 ## Our philosophy started with our website

 Our first design hire was our graphic designer, Lottie.
-This was the result of a fundamental belief by our founders that having a bold, yet relatable brand would be a differentiator.
+It's not every day you see a graphic designer in the first 5 hires!
+This was the result of a belief by our founders that having a bold, yet relatable brand would be a differentiator.

 After a year of constant iteration on our website and docs over 2021-2022, we landed in a place where our website is now a reference for many other startups who are looking to do something innovative with their websites.